 Now connect these two ends to a relay, and be sure to tighten the screws snug to prevent high-voltage wires from flopping around!
 Before plugging the power cords in, you'll want to add plenty of electrical tape around all the relay terminals.
 Be aware that you shouldn't touch the screws holding the cord in place, and you shouldn't touch the solder joints on the part of the bottom that deals with high voltage, so tape them up too!
 You now have finished making a controllable power cord!

-To allow for easier connection to a relay, I actually cut the neutral wire as well so that, when soldering it back together, the neutral wire will be a bit shorter.
+To allow for easier connection to a relay, I actually cut the neutral wire as well so that, after soldering it back together, the neutral wire will be a bit shorter than it had been.
 I used plenty of electrical tape after reattaching the neutral wire.
 See below.